Keibert Ruiz Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.97 team ERA ranks 10th across all league pitching staffs.
+- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.95).

-- Rangers pitchers combine to allow the sixth-fewest home runs in baseball (90 total, one per game).
+- Rangers pitchers combine to allow 92 home runs (one per game), the eighth-fewest in baseball.

-- In his most recent time out -- in relief on Monday -- the lefty threw 2 1/3 scoreless innings against the Houston Astros without surrendering a hit.
+- In his last appearance on Sunday, the left-hander threw five scoreless innings against the Houston Astros while surrendering three hits.

-- The 25-year-old has amassed an ERA of 4.98, with 10 strikeouts per nine innings, in six games this season.
-Opponents are batting .228 against him.
+- In 16 games this season, the 32-year-old has put up an ERA of 4.12, with 9.7 strikeouts per nine innings.
+Opponents are hitting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.